Primal Fear (band): History

 Primal Fear was founded in October 1997 by singer Ralf Scheepers and Mat Sinner.
 Scheepers and Sinner have been constants in the heavy metal scene before the band was founded.
 Ralf Scheepers sang in the bands Tyran Pace, F.B.I. and the internationally successful band Gamma Ray.
 After a gig with his Judas Priest cover band Just Priest in which Mat Sinner and Tom Naumann helped out the idea arose to found Primal Fear.
 They signed a record deal with Nuclear Blast Records in late 1997.
 Their debut album Primal Fear was released in February 1998 and entered the German LP charts at place 48 thus making it one of the highest chart entries of a debut album in German metal.
 The same year they toured with metal veterans Running Wild and HammerFall.

 In July 1999, the 2nd album Jaws of Death was released.
 Shortly after its release guitarist Tom Naumann left the band due to health problems.
 During the tour through Europe, Brazil and Japan he was replaced by Alex Beyrodt.
 In January 2000, Henny Wolter joined the band as a permanent replacement.
 In early 2001, the third album Nuclear Fire was released.
 At the following world tour the band played in the US for the first time and were guests at the Metal Meltdown Festival and the Milwaukee Metalfest.

-The next album Black Sun was released on 29 April 2002 and entered the German LP charts at place 55.
+The next album Black Sun was released on 29 April 2002 and entered the German LP charts at place 55, being ranked by Loudwire as the 19th best power metal album of all time.
 Halford-Guitarist Mike Chlasciak contributed the guitar solos for the songs "Fear" and "Armageddon".
 The highlight of the following double-headliner tour with fellow band Rage was a gig at the Scala in London.
 The same year Henny Wolter left the band and was replaced by the returning Tom Naumann.
 With this line-up the band again toured through Brazil and ended the Black Sun tour.
 In April–May 2003, the band participated in the "Metal Gods" tour together with Rob Halford, Testament and a few other bands and toured through the US and Canada.
 During the Tour drummer Klaus Sperling was replaced by Randy Black.
 After the tour, Randy joined the band permanently.